Martial law: Russian Federation

 In the Russian Federation recourse to martial law is governed by a document passed 30 January 2002 as No. 1-FKZ (1-ФКЗ).

 South Korea

 In October 1946, United States Army Military Government in Korea declared martial law as a result of the Daegu Riot.
+On 17 November 1948, President Syngman Rhee's regime proclaimed martial law in order to quell the Jeju uprising.
+On 19 April 1960, the Rhee government proclaimed martial law again in order to suppress the April Revolution.

-On November 17, 1948, President Syngman Rhee regime proclaimed a martial law in order to quell the Jeju Uprising.
+Following the 12·12 Military Insurrection of 12 December 1979, General Chun Doo-hwan launched the Coup d'état of May Seventeenth in 1980 and forced the Cabinet to extend martial law nationwide, which set off the Gwangju Uprising of 18 May 1980.

-On April 19, 1960, Syngman Rhee government proclaimed a martial law in order to suppress the April Revolution.
+On 3 December 2024, president Yoon Suk Yeol declared a state of emergency martial law to "safeguard a liberal South Korea from the threats posed by North Korea's communist forces and to eliminate anti-state elements".
+However, on 4 December 2024 at 01:01 AM KST, 190 lawmakers who were present at the National Assembly voted unanimously to lift martial law.
+Martial law was formally lifted by president Yoon around 4:50 a.m.; martial law was in effect for about six hours.

 Switzerland

 There are no provisions for martial law as such in Switzerland.
 Under the Army Law of 1995, the Army can be called upon by cantonal (state) authorities for assistance (Assistenzdienst).
 This regularly happens in the case of natural disasters or special protection requirements (e.g., for the World Economic Forum in Davos).
 This assistance generally requires parliamentary authorization, though, and takes place in the regular legal framework and under the civilian leadership of the cantonal authorities.
 On the other hand, the federal authorities are authorized to use the Army to enforce law and order when the Cantons no longer can or want to do so (Ordnungsdienst).
 With this came many significant points of reference.
 This power largely fell into disuse after World War II.